FPV Flight for Micro Helicopters

 If the helicopter comes with a brushed motor, and you want to use a standard brushless ESC like the popular XP-7A., then you need a converter to convert the 200hz brushed signal to 50hz servo signal that all ESC use.

-Construct your own Flea - The schematic is here.
+If you still want to do it the old and hard way, Construct your own Flea - The schematic is here.
 More info on this post.
 The flea is a device to convert the output of a brushed motor ESC to a standard servo signal.
 Popular application is the 4#3 helicopter that has brushed motor.
 The flea use the Atmel Tiny13, Tiny13V low voltage or Tiny13A (latest version).
 Need to know Atmel microcontroller to construct the flea.
 More helpful links on getting started with the Atmel microcontroller.
 Or just buy "the steve" already build.
 Note, "the steve" has 7ms pulse (143 hz) rate instead of the standard 20ms (50 hz) for faster tail control.
 Pulse width is still 1-2 ms. Seems like all ESC can take that faster rate per Steve.

 ESC Suffix Description: